eatmoresushi/eatmoresushi.github.io/resume.md

 _Gujia Network Science and Technology, Shanghai, China_<br>

-- Implemented web crawlers to search and parse valuable data into the company’s database using Groovy and Python.
+- Implemented web crawlers to search and parse valuable data into the company’s database using Groovy and Python
-- Worked pro-actively to gauge the performance of the database and wrote scripts to achieve the optimal results
+- Worked proactively to gauge the performance of the database and wrote scripts to achieve the optimal results

 ### **Junior Android Developer** `Aug 2004 - Jun 2015`